lavanet/docs/docs/provider/provider-improve-service.md

 Excellence Quality of score divides into 3 metrics:
 * Availability - score in the range `0-1`
 * Sync/ Freshness of data - how much time behind other providers are we, lower is better, 0 means your sync is the best in the pairing
-* Latency - how many benchmark ticks passed during a relay in average (time taken / benchamrk time). lower is better
+* Latency - how many benchmark ticks passed during a relay in average (time taken / benchmark time). lower is better

 # How to fix getting jailed
 lava protocol removes providers that are providing inferior service. the mechanism is detached from QoS measurements.